 Autumn isn't just a pretty sight for the eyes - it brings spectacular sounds with it too.
 However, this new season brings new challenges and with lower temperatures, it can have an effect on our body - especially our ears.
-Here we take a look at the wonderful sounds of autumn and how to maintain good ear health.

 During autumn a lot of people like to take this time to garden before the winter months kick in.
 Although it is always nice to clear your garden of leaves, this time of year, doing so requires using loud gardening machinery.
 Remember to always wear ear protection, while you are using any leaf blowers or other noisy DIY tools.

 The sound of rain shows up in all seasons, here in the UK - but a sound we would miss if our hearing loss restricted us.
 The pitta patta in puddles, leaves, trees and on rooftops are quite the mindful and calming listening experiences that sometimes we take for granted.

 Due to our ears having no protective fat tissues they can cool down fast, therefore they are susceptible to cold and wet weather conditions.
 There is only a thin layer of skin surrounding the nerves in your ear canal, so cold weather can cause ear pain.
 Keeping your ears covered during cool weather prevents a reduction of blood flow and reduces the risk of ear pain or infection.